DaluS/CHIMES/README.md

-## CHIMES: Core for Holistic Intertwined Models for Eco-Eco Sustainability
+## CHIMES: Core for Holistic Intertwined Models for Ecological Sustainability

 # What is CHIMES?